sgorgun/matrix-linear-combination-task-python/README.md

 There are two requirements:
 - Target object have to be calculated correctly;
-- The dimensions of the initial matrix and the number of items in $weight$ list have to be checked before the linear combination calculation.
+- The dimensions of the initial matrix and the number of items in `weight` list have to be checked before the linear combination calculation.